studywysc/studywysc.github.io/docs/_docs/dev/api.md

 ---
-layout: kbdocs
+layout: jtdocs
-title:  "&#8203;Wysc APIs"
+title:  "Wysc APIs"
-category: "Contributor Hub"
-catsub: "APIs"
-last_updated: 24 Nov 2019
+title-sub: "Contributing"
 summary: "Our documentation and API center for the technology that makes Wysc possible.
 Integrate Wysc into your product!"
 redirect_from:
-  - dev
-  - docs/about/dev/1
   - api
   - docs/about/api
   - docs/about/dev/api
   - docs/dev/blog
   - docs/dev/search
+  - changelog
+  - docs/about/changelog
+  - docs/about/dev/changelog
+  - docs/dev/changelog
 ---

 ### Introduction